DavidRR-F/WorkoutApp/README.md

 ***Slaps Stack: This baby can fit so much typescript in it!***

-Note: I am also building this because I'm stuborn and refuse $20 a month for an app to track my workouts :sweat_smile:

 ## Core Concept

 Create a Mobile Application that allows users to create workouts and with progressive overload functionality.
 When the user completes a workout full, increase the number of reps and/or weight used in the exercise specified by the user